SAP-archive/cloud-sample-spaceflight-java/-exercises-/01-Setup/README.md

    You will get a confirmation message:
    <p align="center"><img width="320" src="res/pic204.png" alt="Confirmation about stored preferences"> </p>

 2.2.
-Click on the preferences icon on the left and select `Features`.
+Click on the preferences icon on the left and select `Extensions`.
 Next, enter `HANA Database Dev` in the search box and switch `ON` the `SAP HANA Database Devlopment Tools`.
 Finally click on the `Save` button at the bottom to enable the tools in your workspace.

    <p align="center"><img width="640" src="res/pic201.png" alt="Web IDE workspace"> </p>